-- NOTE: while most properties will require some current form of identification to apply for an apartment, clients won't need an ID to be enrolled in the project or to submit with the application. - e.
-VCRHYP reviews application for completeness and project eligibility within 3 business days of receipt. - i.
-If complete, VCRHYP verifies initial program eligibility and either approves or denies application. - ii.
-If incomplete, VCRHYP works with Sponsor Agency and applicant to complete application or verify necessary information. - iii.
-Approved applications are sent to Vermont State Housing Authority (VSHA) who conducts income verification and rent contribution calculation.
-VSHA reviews applications, confirms income eligibility, and within 10 business days sends a letter informing VCRHYP of the rental assistance determination, approved unit size, and assigned VSHA Field Representative. - iv.
-If application is denied, VCRHYP sends Notice of Ineligibility letter to applicant and Sponsor Agency.
-Notice of Ineligibility will outline reason for determination and notify applicant of appeal process should they decide to appeal VCRHYP's decision.
-Applicants have 10 business days to appeal if they disagree with the decision.
+- NOTE: while most properties will require some current form of identification to apply for an apartment, clients won't need an ID or Social Security number to be enrolled in the project. - e.
+VCRHYP reviews Application Package for completeness and project eligibility within 3 business days of receipt. - i.
+If incomplete, VCRHYP works with Sponsor Agency to complete application. - ii.
+If complete, VCRHYP verifies initial program eligibility for homelessness status (which must and age eligibility.
+If found eligible, application is accepted. - f.
+If application is denied at any stage of review, VCRHYP sends Notice of Ineligibility letter to applicant through Sponsor Agency.
+Notice of Ineligibility will outline reason for determination and notify applicant of appeal process should they decide to appeal the decision.
+Applicants have 10 business days from the letter being sent to their Sponsor Agency to appeal.
+See Section XXII, Applicant Appeal Process. - g.
+Accepted applications are sent within two business days to Vermont State Housing Authority (VSHA) who completes the income eligibility verification and, if household is within eligible income limits, determines rent contribution and approved bedroom size.
+VSHA sends determination of income eligibility, rent/ bedroom determinations, and contact information for the assigned VSHA Field Representative to VCRHYP within 5 business days. - h.
+If household meets all eligibility criteria, VCRHYP sends an Award Notice and Subsidy Contract to the applicant through the Sponsor Agency Representative.

-- f.
-VCRHYP sends an Award Notice to the applicant and Sponsor Agency Representative via email and a Subsidy Contract to the Sponsor Agency Representative. - g.
-Sponsor Agency works with applicant household and VSHA Field Representative to set up a Tenant Briefing Meeting within 10 business days of receiving the Award Notice.
-During this mandatory meeting, the Sponsor Agency will present the Subsidy Contract which outlines household contribution towards rent, approved unit size, household obligations, and expiration dates for subsidy housing search.
-Sponsor Agency acts as VCRHYP representative to complete and sign the Subsidy Contract and provides an overview of program requirements to household. - i.
+- i.
+Upon receipt of the Award Notice, the Sponsor Agency works with household and VSHA Field Representative to set up a Tenant Briefing Meeting (see VCRHYP's Tenant Subsidy Contact Briefing Meeting Guide) within 10 business days.
+During this mandatory meeting, the Sponsor Agency will present the Subsidy Contract which outlines household contribution towards rent (Total Tenant Payment), approved unit size, household obligations, and expiration dates for subsidy housing search.
+Sponsor Agency acts as VCRHYP representative to complete and sign the Subsidy Contract and provides an overview of program requirements to household. - j.
 During the Tenant Briefing Meeting the VSHA Field Representative will review what the allowable rental rates are in the housing search area, and provide information about utility allowance, an overview of Housing Quality Standards and the lease up process.
-After the Tenant Briefing Meeting, and once the Subsidy Contract is signed, the rental subsidy is considered issued and the housing search may commence. - h.
-VSHA Field Representative will coordinate with Sponsor Agency and Household to support the Household's housing search. - i.
-The household will have an initial 120 days from signing of the Subsidy Contract to find a suitable unit.
+After the Tenant Briefing Meeting, and once the Subsidy Contract is signed, the rental subsidy is considered issued and the housing search may commence.
+The VSHA Field Representative will coordinate with Sponsor Agency and household to support the household's housing search. - k.
+After the Tenant Briefing Meeting, the Sponsor Agency must submit to VCRHYP a signed copy of the Subsidy Contract along with completed HMIS Project Intake Assessment for the primary applicant, each additional adult member, and the Addendum for Parenting Households for each child. - I. The household will have an initial 120 days from signing of the Subsidy Contract to find a suitable unit.
 If a unit is not identified in that time, they may request an extension.
-See section III. - j.
-Once a unit is identified: - When the household finds a suitable unit where the owner is willing to participate in the program, the household must work with their Sponsor Agency Representative and owner to complete the Request for Tenancy Approval signed by the owner and the household, a Housing Quality Standards (HQS) Inspection Request, and a copy of the lease, including the Subsidy Tenancy Addendum signed by the owner. - Note: documents must be given to VCRHYP no later than the expiration date stated on the Subsidy Contract. - The lease must include all provision of the tenancy required by VCRHYP.
-This is done by adding the Subsidy Tenancy Addendum to the lease used by the owner.
-If there is a difference between any provisions of the Subsidy Tenancy Addendum and any provisions of the owner's lease, the provisions of the Subsidy Tenancy Addendum shall control.
+Extensions need to be requested at least 30 days prior to subsidy expiration. - m.
+To request a subsidy extension, Sponsor Agency should send a formal request to VCRHYP no later than 14 days before subsidy expires.
+Request should be on agency letterhead and include information on what steps household has taken to engage in housing search and what barriers have prevented lease up.
+Extensions will be granted to 60 days, up to 4 extensions in a row may be requested after which a full eligibility recertification will need to be completed and passed to retain subsidy.
+If found ineligible at that time, the subsidy will close.